Bento Sprint

 $5/ month per club

-Higher member limits and API access for growing clubs.
+Higher limits and API access for growing clubs.

 Up to 200 members per club